gene-radcliffe/GloveBox/README.md

 ## Configuration:
 ````
 GloveBox is a Ruby on Rails applications.
-This application is configured to use postgresql databaseand AWS S3 for asset storage.
+This application is configured to use postgresql database
+and AWS S3 for asset storage.
 ````
 > Ruby version: 2.5.1
 >